Pronoun definition and exercises

 Instructions:

-Determine whether the underlined word is a subject form, object form of the personal pronoun, or a possessive determiner.
+Determine whether the underlined word is a subject form, an object form of the personal pronoun, or a possessive determiner.
 Choose the correct classification for each word.

 1. He comes from Paris.